renquinn/easel-py/README.md

 ### Remove

 Remove a given component from the canvas course.
 This does not delete the yaml file or the local database entry for the component.
+But it will remove the database record which tracks that component in Canvas (i.e., it's Canvas ID).

 ```
 easel remove <component_filepath>